voidcomposition/void/SCRIPT.md

 **SCRIPT**

-in the beginning there was nothing and then there was sound
+in the beginning there was nothing and then there was light